hhminh/continents/README.md

 Best of all, this game is in the final stage of adding editing features to enable you to make your own game out of the engine.

 Its a complete game developed for hobby.
+FEEL FREE TO MODIFY IT OR USE IT FOR YOUR OWN!

 This is an old game I wrote in university time.